 These troubleshooting tables can be used when the display unit indicates an alarm or alert, or when there is a problem with the container.
-If a solution can not be found, replace the container.
+If a solution can not be found, consider contacting the support (refer to 1.4 Contact) for additional assistance or to replace the container.
 Meanwhile, place the cargo in a temperature controlled area.

-5.1 INFORMATION MESSAGES
+5.1 ON-GOING TASKS

-A flashing green light () indicates that the container performs a task to prepare for shipment.
+A fixed green light indicates that the container is working properly.
 No action is required.
-The ongoing task is stated on the display.